kaaneneskpc/VideoCallWithStreamSDK/README.md

-# Video Call With Stream SDK
+# Video Call App with Stream SDK

-- ###  This project about a video calling app in Jetpack Compose with Using Stream SDK.
+- ###  A Jetpack Compose video calling app utilizing the Stream SDK to enable real-time video and chat functionalities.
+This app demonstrates how to integrate Stream's Video SDK into an Android application using modern development practices.

 </br>